MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/README.md

 3. USRSPCRTVE to retrieve an entry of a user space

 USRSPCRTVI and USRSPCRTVE commands work together.
 It is expected to use one with the other.
 Typically, a program will run the USRSPCRTVI command then use the returned value to run the USRSPCRTVE command.

+Using those tools are demonstrated in:

+- [delete a bunch of spool files](demonstration_SPLFDLT.md), which makes use of the commands
+- [display the content of a user space](demonstration_USRSPCDSP) in a properly formatted way, which makes use of the service program procedures

 More information about the way to [install the tool here](installation.md).